LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W09-D2-CloudFlarePages.md

 3. Navigate to *Workers & Pages* → *Create Application* → *Pages* tab → *Connect to Git*.
 4. Select your GitHub repository.
 5. In the Build Settings configuration window:
-   - Framework Preset: Select `Vite`.
+   - Framework Preset: Select `None`.
    - Build command: `npm run build`
    - Build output directory: `dist`
 6. Click *Save and Deploy*.

-## Step 8: Save Your Production Key in Cloudflare
+### Step 3: Save Your Production Key in Cloudflare

 Your app is live, but the proxy function will fail until you give Cloudflare your real API key.